BruceKai/StructLabX-Net/readme.md

-# A cost-effective and robust mapping method for diverse crop types using weakly supervised semantic segmentation with sparse point samples
+# <p align="center">A cost-effective and robust mapping method for diverse crop types using weakly supervised semantic segmentation with sparse point samples</p>

 This is an official implementation of the "A cost-effective and robust mapping method for diverse crop types using weakly supervised semantic segmentation with sparse point samples".